surcoufx83/Picalyzer/README.md

 * The left one is the same as the source picture but cropped to the borders of the red tracking circle.
 * The second one is the working copy of the first image and that cropped by white borders with the black circle and cross placed on top.
 * The third picture shows you the activity zones where the fish swum.
 It's fragmented into the four directions (top left, top right, bottom right, bottom left) and ten circles of same size.
 Every zone get's filled by an activity color code (see below).
-* The last image is like the third one but with only two zones for every direction.
-The inner zone represents the inner eight zones of the third picture, the outer zone the two other zones of the third picture.
-96-well plates are separated after zone seven.
+* The last image is a simplified version of third picture with only two distance zones.

 ## Resulting activity levels
 The animals activity level in the output images and data is emphasized by four different colors.
 Internally they are represented by numbers.